 For a little indulgence, why not sample fair from one of the many eateries which include an award-winning bakery, a unique food concept restaurant and a gourmet cake cafe with an open fire?
 Wine lovers can taste local wines and enjoy a fine dining experience in a Tuscan-inspired building overlooking the Yarra Valley.

 Mount Evelyn is host to a variety of boutique shops and even has an unusual nursery precinct covering native and ornamental plants.
 The beauty of the region inspires many artists who exhibit their work at the local gallery/cafe.

 There is also a night market which embraces local produce and giftwares.
-The fresh mountain air and lush forests attract many visitors, so for those looking for a rejuvenating experience the local day spa offers a wide range of therapeutic treatments.
+The fresh mountain air and lush forests attract many visitors, so for those looking for a rejuvenating experience, the local day spa offers a wide range of therapeutic treatments.

-To experience this beautiful environment and what it offers both locally and further afield, visitors can choose from a range of secluded B&B accommodation.
+To experience this beautiful environment and what it offers both locally and further afield, visitors can choose from a range of secluded B&B accommodations.
 Mount Evelyn makes a perfect getaway and is ideally situated to explore both the Dandenong Ranges and the Yarra Valley.

 Mount Evelyn was named after Evelyn Heales, daughter of Richard Heales, Victorian Premier (1860-1861).